CICE-Consortium/Icepack/doc/source/user_guide/ug_testing.rst

 an input file or files.
 When invoking the test suite option (``--suite``) with **icepack.setup**, all tests will be created, built, and submitted automatically under a directory called testsuite.[testid].[$date] as part of involing the suite.
+The test scripts provide an ability to reuse binaries between tests within a test suite when possible.
 Because the tests are built and submitted automatically, this feature does not allow for customization of cases or tests like individual cases and tests do::